miseenplace/vdirsyncer-rs/davcli/README.md

 Only password-based authentication is implemented at this time.

+Nothing is cached.
+Ever.
+Performance is basically the worst possible, so there's enormous room for improvement.
+Caching clients needs to be exposed from `libdav`.

 # Todo

 This documentation should move to a man page which can be published.
 It is